jstowers/ReduxWeatherApp/README.md

 # Redux Weather App

-Receive an updated 3-day weather forecast for all the U.S. cities you care about.
-Check the average temperature, humidity, and air pressure.
-Plan your trip with a convenient Google map included with your forecast.
++   Receive an updated 5-day weather forecast for all the U.S. cities you care about.

++   Check the average temperature, humidity, and air pressure.

++   Plan your trip with a convenient Google map included with your forecast.

 ###Getting Started with this Repo

-There are two methods for getting started:
+There are two methods for getting started.

-####Familiar with Git?
+####A.  Familiar with Git?

 1. Clone this repo at [here](https://github.com/jstowers/ReduxWeatherApp), install dependencies, then start the node webpack dev-server with the following commands: